laytenter/Insider-London/_posts/2019-10-16-a-career-path-with-icaew.md

 We extend our warmest thank you to all at ICAEW for hosting our student groups this summer from around the world.
 It was a privilege for our groups to visit the beautiful office and to their questions answered about professional accountancy qualifications.

 Looking to support your students in their future career path?
-Get in touch via contact@insider-london.co.uk to start arranging your company visit.
+Get in touch via contact@insiderlondon.com to start arranging your company visit.